-Sometimes, parents think that their child is eating too small regularly. , .
+Sometimes, parents think that their child is eating too small regularly.
+If you feel the changes are quite unusual, then you should talk to a professional for help.
 Seek an expert help if you notice:

 Older toddlers are also unpredictable with their food habits.
 It’s quite common at the age of 2.
 Sometimes, your child loves a food one day but refuses to eat the same food in the next day.
 This kind of unpredictable food habit can make you frustrated.
 But, there is nothing to worry about.
 This is quite a common eating behavior of older toddlers.

 Here are some common eating patterns among older toddlers such as: